Things to Do in Catania in April

 - + Come April, Mount Etna erupts in color.
 Sicilian broom splashes the lava fields purple, while broomrape throws up yellow sparks.
 The mix looks extraterrestrial, and the camera angles you score now vanish once summer browns everything out.

-- + Hotel tabs are still shoulder-season light before May's price jump — beds inside Catania centro storico run 30-40% cheaper than peak summer.
+- + Hotel tabs are still shoulder-season light before May's price jump, beds inside Catania centro storico run 30-40% cheaper than peak summer.

 - + Artichokes and fava beans land in the markets this month.
-At Piazza Carlo Alberto, vendors fry artichokes to order; they come out crisp, grassy, tasting like spring distilled into a bite.
+At Piazza Carlo Alberto, vendors fry artichokes to order.
+They come out crisp, grassy, tasting like spring distilled into a bite.

 - + Easter week processions here are older than the Spanish Inquisition.
 At 3 AM the Misteri di Trapani floats roll through Catania's Baroque streets, shouldering 400-year-old statues that reek of ancient wood and decades of melted wax.

 - − The scirocco barges in without warning.
-When North Africa ships sandstorms, everything wears a thin orange coat; your white sneakers turn ochre before lunch.
+When North Africa ships sandstorms, everything wears a thin orange coat.
+Your white sneakers turn ochre before lunch.

-- − Beach season hasn't clocked in yet — the Ionian Sea holds at 17°C (63°F), so locals eye April swimmers and mutter either 'brave' or 'British'.
+- − Beach season hasn't clocked in yet, the Ionian Sea holds at 17°C (63°F), so locals eye April swimmers and mutter either 'brave' or 'British'.

 - − April 25th (Liberation Day) stitches together a four-day weekend that jams the A18 autostrada.
 Taormina day-trippers gridlock the road from Catania to Giardini-Naxos.